dajanaaruci/Data-Engineering-Project-/README.md

 The project is divided into four main exercises, each focusing on different aspects of data engineering:
 1. 🏗️ Medallion Architecture Implementation
-2. 🗄️ Data Warehouse Development
+2. 🗄️ Data Warehouse Development (SQL files are in .sql format)
-3. 🔄 MongoDB Database Creation
+3. 🔄 MongoDB Database Creation (Reports are in .doc format)
 4. 📈 Data Visualization and Reporting

 ## 🏗️ Exercise 1: Medallion Architecture